Viruses in apps already have more than 2 million downloads

 Learn more about these rogue apps

-Disguised as games and basic utility applications, these applications take advantage of their use to apply scams.
+Disguised as games and applications of basic utilities, these applications take advantage of their use to apply scams.
 According to research carried out by Dr. Web, a company focused on digital security, there are at least 9 applications acting fraudulently, which have already totaled about 2 million downloads.

 One of the most serious cases was the application PIP Pic Camera Photo Editor.
-It can steal your users Facebook credentials with official Android store numbers.
-According to the report by Dr. Web, this kind of extremely sneaky online theft is one of the most recurrent threats in the Android ecosystem.
+It can steal Facebook credentials of its users with official Android store numbers.
+According to the report by Dr. Web, this kind of online theft, in an extremely sneaky way, is one of the most recurrent threats in the Android ecosystem.

 In another report by Zimperium, researchers analyzed the 10 types of trojan viruses most commonly found in banking apps.
 In the United States alone, around 121 apps are often targeted by criminals who spread different malware.
 These alone already add up to more than 280 million downloads.